maoqichen/High-density-surface-EMG-decomposition-by-2CFastICA/README.md

 The program is for research and non-commercial purposes only.
 Please provide appropriate citation when using the program.
 For any questions regarding the program, please contact Maoqi Chen, PhD, at maoqi.chen@uhrs.edu.cn or hiei@mail.ustc.edu.cn.
+P.S.
+This is a program that requires manual editing, as misuse of decomposition algorithms is not desired.
+Users need to filter out the reliable decomposition results by themselves.